TritonDataCenter/sdc-cloudapi/docs/index.md

 ## DisableMachineFirewall (POST /:login/machines/:id?action=disable_firewall)

-Allows you to completely disable the firewall of a machine.
+Allows you to completely disable the firewall of an instance.

 ### Inputs